KSR-68/manimator/README.md

 # 🎬 Manimator

 **Manimator** is an AI-powered tool that converts natural language descriptions into beautiful [Manim](https://www.manim.community/) animations.
-It leverages Google Gemini for code generation and uses an MCP (Multi-Channel Protocol) server to render animations programmatically.
+It leverages Google Gemini for code generation and uses an MCP (Model Context Protocol) server to render animations programmatically.

 ---